dpi-tta/learn/doc/writing_lessons.md

 # Writing Lessons

+## Markdown

+Lessons should be written in [Markdown](https://www.markdownguide.org/basic-syntax/).
+Here is a [lesson template](https://github.com/dpi-tta-lessons/lesson-template).

+## Praxis Framework

 A good praxis for writing practical software lessons for beginners should balance theory, pedagogy, and usability.
 Here's a recommended approach that integrates Minimalism, Cognitive Load Theory, and Scaffolded Learning.

-## Praxis Framework

 ### 1. Task-First Orientation (Minimalism)